enpepolicy/cv-exporter/memory-bank/systemPatterns.md

 ## Design Patterns in Use

 - **Component-Based Architecture (Vue.js)**: The application is structured around a single root Vue component (`src/App.vue`).
-- **Data-Driven Views**: The UI dynamically renders based on the processed data from `src/cvsData.js` (after transformation by `processCVs`) and user selections.
+- **Data-Driven Views**: The UI dynamically renders based on the processed data from the aggregated `cvsCollection` (exported by `src/cvsData.js` after transformation by `processCVs`) and user selections.
 - **Observer Pattern (Vue.js Reactivity)**: Vue's reactivity system automatically updates the DOM when underlying data changes.
 - **Data Transformation**:
-    - `src/cvsData.js` internally uses shared constants and JavaScript logic to compose a flat array of CV objects, effectively de-duplicating common data at the source.
+    - Data is now structured modularly in `src/data/`.
+Shared constants are in `common.js` and `skills.js`.
+Experiences are in `src/data/experiences/*.js`.
+Language-specific CVs are assembled in `src/data/cvs/*.js`.
+    - The main `src/cvsData.js` aggregates these modules into a flat `cvsCollection` array.
-    - The `processCVs` method in `App.vue` then transforms this imported flat array into a nested structure (language -> versions) suitable for the application's display logic.
+    - The `processCVs` method in `App.vue` transforms this imported flat array into a nested structure (language -> versions) suitable for the application's display logic.

 ## Component Relationships